rowan-sl/aareocams/README.md

 - `scomm`: more general networking code, you can use this in your own project if you want
 - `core`: logic and code used by **all** crates in this project, depends on no other crate in this project

-Q: why is `iced_video_player` here?

-A: it is a modified version of [iced_video_player](https://github.com/jazzfool/iced_video_player) that uses the git version of iced, as that is what this project uses and cargo gets mad if it is not set up like this.

 ## Configuration

 see [config](config/README.md)